Intercoin/StatsContract/README.md

-# PricesContract
+# StatsContract
-Used to compute total, average and median prices for transactions across various economic categories
+Used to compute total, count and averages from incoming input across various categories and tags

 # Deploy
 when deploy it is need to pass parameters in to constructor